Ranking every Arsenal captain of the Premier League era

-Arsenal have been graced with a host of iconic captains over the past 20 years – but they have also had plenty of unsuccessful leaders.
+Arsenal can legitimately claim to have had two of the best captains in the Premier League era – but they have also had a few unsuccessful leaders.

-Most Arsenal fans were shocked and disappointed when Gallas was given the armband in 2007, and the defender didn’t a lot to prove people wrong.
+Most Arsenal fans were disappointed when Gallas was given the armband in 2007, and the defender didn’t do a lot to prove them wrong.

 Lehmann on Gallas at Birmingham: “After the match, he refused to leave the pitch but sat down in the centre circle like a sulky child, until the manager himself came to collect him.” pic.twitter.com/mongfH07ct

 Despite only having five months left on his Arsenal contract, Lacazette was named club captain in February 2022.

 “I think I know a bit about everyone and how they work and how I can manage them,” he said when asked about his approach as captain.
 “On the pitch, I try to lead and to show that the way we have to press, the intensity because of the coach is asking us [for this].

 “But in the dressing room I am more maybe vocal and I want to bring the good vibes and the energy because some days we forget we are playing an amazing sport, we have an amazing job for a big club and obviously it’s natural, it’s human to forget sometimes so I just want to bring some smiles and maybe some good luck.”

 While he may have helped the dressing room, the striker didn’t make a big impact on the pitch.
 Lacazette scored three goals in 16 Premier League starts during his time with the armband as the Gunners finished fifth in 2021-22.